soxhub/ember-scoped-css/docs/css-isolation.md

   ...;
 }
 :global(.other-class) {
-  //class inside :global will not be scoped
+  /* class inside :global will not be scoped */
+  ...;
 }
 ```